-Since we saw the chapel of Ss Primus and Felician in the basilica of St Stephen on the Caelian Hill in Rome yesterday, today we have a look at the basilica itself.
+Since we saw the chapel of Ss Primus and Felician in the Basilica of St Stephen on the Caelian Hill in Rome yesterday, today we have a look at the Basilica itself.
 This is the only round church built in Rome in ancient times, and is therefore often called “Santo Stefano Rotondo” in Italian, “round St Stephen’s.”
 (The Pantheon was often called “Santa Maria Rotonda”, but was not, of course, built as a church.)
 First constructed in the mid-5th century, and dedicated by Pope St Simplicius, who ruled from 468 to 483, the design was inspired by the church of the Holy Sepulcher in Jerusalem.
 Both churches originally consisted of a rotunda with three concentric ambulatory rings around the center, although the subsequent vicissitudes of history have changed them both very considerably.

-About 50 years before the Roman church was built, the relics of its patron Saint were discovered in a village outside Jerusalem, and pieces of them sent to many different places.
+About 50 years before the Roman church was built, the relics of its patron Saint were discovered in a village outside Jerusalem, and pieces of them were sent to many different places.
 St Augustine knew of at least three of them in North Africa, and it seems likely that Rome must have had at least one.
 If this was indeed the case, it would likely have been kept here.
-The church also sits close to a large property owned by a family called the Valerii, who had various ties to Jerusalem, and may well have financed the building of it.
+The church also sits close to a large property owned by a family called the Valerii, who had various ties to Jerusalem and may well have financed the building of it.

 (A plan of the church of the Holy Sepulcher in Jerusalem as it was in the 7th century, copied from a description of that era into a manuscript of the mid-9th century.
 Public domain image from Wikimedia Commons.)

-In its original form, the outer ambulatory was over 215 feet across; for comparison, this is a bit wider than the ancient basilica of St Peter.
-The central part was surrounded by twenty-two columns, and there were formerly twenty-two corresponding windows in the tambour of the dome.
+In its original form, the outer ambulatory was over 215 feet across; for comparison, this is a bit wider than the ancient Basilica of St Peter.
+The central part was surrounded by twenty-two columns, and there were twenty-two corresponding windows in the tambour of the dome.
 Unfortunately, the building was allowed to fall into serious disrepair in the early Middle Ages; as part of a restoration done in the 12th century, the outer ambulatory was torn down, and 14 of the windows in the tambour were closed up.
 This also entailed the loss of four side chapels which extended from the middle to the outer ambulatory, forming a Greek cross within the circle.

 In the later 16th century, Pope Gregory XIII (1572-85) commissioned the painters Niccolò Cicignani (generally known by the nickname Pomarancio) and Antonio Tempesta to cover the interior walls with a series of 34 frescoed panels of martyrdoms of the early years of Christianity.
 These generally have at least three scenes in them, with one prominent in the foreground, and two or more in the background.
 In the pedantic manner of its era, each part of each scene has a large letter painted next to it, which corresponds to a legend given beneath in both Latin and Italian.